RemiLecouillard/TPE-ENSICAEN-2018/README.md

 Please use `make` to compile the program.

 Make sure you have gcc installed.
 This program has been compiled under Ubuntu.
 It does not guarantee any compatibilities with any other OS.
 Anyway, this program doesn't guarantee anything at all.That's just a student's project.
 What did you expect duh ?

+#LICENSE

+This program is under Apache License.
+See LICENSE file for more information.